 One will be hard pressed to find as unique of a story relating to the name of a wine as their Cannon Block Chardonnay.
 Betsy and David’s daughter Sarah used to play with “potato cannons” in their vineyard – a potato slinger if you will.
 She and her friends used to shoot potatoes out in the vineyard and one day the family noticed potatoes growing among the vines.
 The name of this wine is in homage to this but also to one’s carefree days of youth.

 The 2014 Lawer Knights Valley Late Harvest Chardonnay is 75% Chardonnay and 25% Viognier.
 Offers sweet aromatics of ripe apricot, honeycomb, marmalade and other stone fruits including nectarine and peach.
-Creamy and rounded with a slight oily texture – this wine’s residual sugar is tempered nicely with its bright acidity.
+Creamy and rounded with a slight oily texture, this wine’s residual sugar is tempered nicely with its bright acidity.
 Still to a non-dessert wine drinker not used to wines of this style, it will taste very sweet.
-Noticeable weight mid palate.
+It features a noticeable weight mid palate.
 Finishes with flavors of orange, mandarin and an orange peel zest.

 While there are four Napa Valley based wineries that focus on sparkling wines (Domaine Carneros, Domaine Chandon, Mumm Napa Valley and Schramsberg), in the last few years, we have noticed more Napa Valley producers offering sparkling wines in their portfolio.
 Lawer also offers several California appellations sparkling wines.